" What Can Dogs Drink Besides Water? – Wild Earth

 by Andrew Ehlert

-You might find that your pup can drink unsalted meat broths, fruit juice, coconut water, and more.
+A few options include fruit juice, coconut water, and more.
 In this guide, we go into detail about the type of beverages a dog can drink besides regular water from the faucet.
-Now, keep reading to learn all about it!

-You might see that your dog tries to drink or eat anything put in front of them unless they’ve gotten sick.
-However, what beverages are safe for a dog to drink?
-You’ll want to avoid taking water away from your pup nonetheless.
+However, you’ll want to avoid taking water away from your pup.
 Your dog’s water bowl should get a regular fill every day.

-While there are some other options for your dogs to drink, water is the one that is entirely safe and healthy for your canine.
-You can give dogs a more fun drink like beef broth, but it should never replace water.
+While there are some other options for your dogs to drink, water is the one that is entirely safe and healthy.
+You can give dogs a more fun drink as a treat, but it should never replace water.

 The electrolyte-enhanced drink Pedialyte is safe for dogs to drink and quickly rehydrate their bodies.
 However, make sure the type is unflavored, and you give the dosage your veterinarian recommends.
 First, try a bit to see if your pup likes the healthy Pedialyte drink.